What's in a character name?

 When you're researching good character names, have fun with it.
 Think about the name that fits the dialogue you give them too.
 Remember, these are fictional character names, so don't limit yourself to what's in the phone book.
 Let your imagination go!

 Take lessons in naming a character from the pros.
-Look at the female character names in the five movies below, and you’ll see how professional writers use subtext in character naming.
-Then enter your email to get our FREE Character Naming Download to learn how to name a character from screenwriting expert Drew Yanno.
+Look at the female character names in the five movies below, and you'll see how professional writers use subtext in character naming.
+It's genius, actually.
 If they can do it, so can you!

 5 Movies with Cool Character Names